Using a Solicitor during Mediation

 We will actively ask you both to take legal advice once your financial information is complete and you are looking at agreeing possible proposals.
 At this stage we talk about an hour’s worth of advice.

-If you would like ongoing support and guidance from a solicitor from the outset and you can afford to do this, this is an option too, the costs of this will be higher.
+If you would like ongoing support and guidance from a solicitor from the outset (and you can afford to do this), this is also an option, although the costs of this will be higher.

 Who pays the solicitors costs?

-It depends on the financial resources of each of you and the willingness of both of you to look at issues as shared.
+Who pays these costs depends on the financial resources available to each of you, and the willingness of both of you to look at issues as shared.

 Sometimes people pay for the costs of their own solicitors separately.